vypxl/aoc/README.md

 # Vypxl's Advent of Code

-This is the collection of my [Advent of Code](https://adventofcode.com) solutions in their sparsely documented glory.
+This is the collection of my [Advent of Code](https://adventofcode.com) solutions.

 ##### License: WTFPL (see LICENSE file)